Susan "Sue" Owen '94 August 7, 2017 1:31 PM updated: August 18, 2017 5:56 PM

-With A&M playing football from sea to shining sea this year, The Association’s Club Programs coordinators are taking the opportunity to visit nearly 50 A&M Clubs along the way.
+With A&M playing football from sea to shining sea this year, The Association’s Club Programs coordinators are taking the opportunity to visit at least 50 A&M Clubs along the way.
 And we're inviting you, too!

 Yesterday, we attended the Sierra Nevada A&M Club's barbecue on Lake Tahoe, where the Club celebrated local students heading to A&M this fall.
 Read more here: